 In every culture in every century, the rich and the strong have oppressed the poor and weak for their own gain.
-America is no different.
-How long will it be until God calls them into account?
+How long until God calls them into account?

 Amos gives a series of dire warnings, beginning with Israel's enemies, but concluding with a blistering indictment on Israel herself for her hypocrisy.

 Amos indicts rampant, dishonest practices, placing gain above honesty, morality, or ethics, and arrogantly and covetously exploiting the needy for profit.

 The book of Amos is an astounding prophecy, closely paralleling the conditions in the Western world today.
 Amos reveals how unrighteousness undermines society.